-Simpra Advantage (PPO SNP) provides Medicare Part D prescription drug coverage through its partner Navitus Health Solutions.
+Simpra Advantage (PPO I-SNP) and Simpra Advantage (PPO D-SNP) provide Medicare Part D prescription drug coverage through Navitus Health Solutions.
 Navitus Health Solutions is a full-service pharmacy benefit management company committed to lowering drug costs, improving health, and providing superior customer service in a manner that instills trust and confidence.

 Together, we make it easier for you to follow your doctor’s orders related to your health care and prescription drug use.
 For your convenience, there is a complete list of all covered drugs in the plan (a comprehensive formulary).
 Our Online Formulary (I-SNP) or Online Formulary (D-SNP) lists the Part D drugs covered by Simpra Advantage.

 Our formulary is designed to cover the drugs most needed to treat the special needs of our Members.
-If the drug you are taking is not on the list of covered drugs, read your Evidence of Coverage (I-SNP), or Evidence of Coverage (D-SNP) to find out what you can do.
+If the drug you are taking is not on the list of covered drugs, read your Prescription Drug Transition Policy and Evidence of Coverage (I-SNP), or Evidence of Coverage (D-SNP) to find out what you can do.
 This includes instructions for both new and current Members.
 If you would like help managing your prescription drugs, read about our Medication Therapy Management program and its eligibility requirements.
-You can also see a sample of the Personal Medication List. .
 Need to find a participating pharmacy near you?
 Click here to search our Pharmacy Directory (I-SNP), or Pharmacy Directory (D-SNP).

 How much do I pay?